truongd8593/mfix/USER_GUIDE.md

 The GUI supports running both locally as well as submitting to a queue.

 #### Run Local

 To run locally, select the "Run local MFiX executable" tab.
 Select an executable from the dropdown list or click the browse button to specify an executable that is not in the list.
-Usually the default `pymfixsolver` command in PATH should be sufficient.
-If running a case with UDFs, you need to first build a case-specific MFIX as described in the [setup guide](INSTALL.md#building-for-udfs).
+Usually the default installed solver should be sufficient.
+If running a case with UDFs, you need to first build a case-specific MFIX as described in the [setup guide](INSTALL.html#building-custom-mfixsolver).
 You may want to build your own solver for other reasons, such as specifying various compiler flags to optimize the executable for your specific hardware.

 Click "Run" in the Run dialog to start the simulation.

 #### Submit to Queue

 To submit a job to a queue (submit to queueing system, e.g. Grid Engine, PBS, SLURM), select the "Submit to Queue" tab.
 Select an executable from the dropdown list or click the browse button to specify an executable that is not in the list.
 Next, select a template from the dropdown list or click the browse button to choose a template that is not in the dropdown list.
 Based on the selected template, the widgets in the "queue options" section will update automatically.
 Once the options are specified, click "submit" in the run dialog to submit the job to the queue.

 Custom queue scripts are supported.
 The format for this script is described in the [Queue Templates](#queue-templates) section.

 ## File menu

 The file menu allows for opening, creating, copying, and exporting projects as well as viewing project meta data, changing settings, and viewing available help documentation, including this document.

 ### Project Info

 Displays metadata about the current project file.

 | Label | Description |